Mosharraf Hossain (Jessore politician)

-He was elected as a Member of the Provincial Assembly of East Pakistan in the 1970 election, and was a Member of the Constituent Assembly of Bangladesh from April 1971 to September 1972.
-In 1972, he resigned from the Constituent Assembly, left the ruling party Awami League, and joined the left-wing party Jatiya Samajtantrik Dal (abbr.
+He was elected as a member of the Provincial Assembly of East Pakistan in the 1970 election, and was a member of the Constituent Assembly of Bangladesh from April 1971 to September 1972.
+In 1972, he resigned from the Constituent Assembly, left the ruling party Awami League, and joined the left-wing opposition party Jatiya Samajtantrik Dal (abbr.
 JSD or JASAD or 'জাসদ') as one of its founding vice presidents.
+Mosharraf was assassinated in 1974.

 Early life

-Born in the Sabhaipur village of Bangaon (which was then a Mahakuma of the greater Jessore district), Mosharraf studied in Jessore Zilla School and Michael Madhusudan College (known at that time as Jessore College) of today's Jessore city.
+Born in the Sabhaipur village of Bangaon (which was then a Mahakuma of the greater Jessore district), Mosharraf studied in Jessore Zilla School and Michael Madhusudan College (known at that time as Jessore College) of today's Jessore.
+He received B.A, LL.B degree from Ripon College under the University of Calcutta.

 Political career

 Post British India

-After finishing his law degree (LL.B.) from Ripon College (under the University of Calcutta), Mosharraf made a brief foray into the state politics of West Bengal.
+After completing his education, Mosharraf made a brief foray into the state politics of West Bengal.
 In the Legislative Assembly Election of West Bengal in 1951/52, he contested in the Bangaon constituency as an independent candidate against Jibon Ratan Dhar of the Indian National Congress and Ajit Kumar Ganguly of the Communist Party of India.
 In 1953, due to his continued opposition to the ruling party, Congress, the Indian government accused him of treason and issued him a 24-hour ultimatum to leave the country.